megamaddu/.vim/README.md

 .vim
 ====

 I use [Neovim](http://neovim.io).
-Most of this config was in place before I switched, so it will probably work fine in any modern vim (7.4), but I don't actively test it in classic vim.
+Most of this config was in place before I switched, so it will probably work fine in any modern vim (7.4), but I don't actively test it.
+I don't want to exclude it yet though, so let me know if something's broken.
-Give Neovim a try if you aren't using it!
+Give Neovim a try if you haven't (or another try if you have in the past)!
 It's an awesome project.

 Goodies